Untitled-developerYT/personal-vault/notes/README.md

-Welcome to this notes collection
+Welcome to this notes collection, feel free to look around.